-- Helping the child/youth to develop a network for information and support from others who have been through similar experiences; - Assisting the child/youth to regain the ability to make independent choices and take a proactive role in treatment, including discussing questions or concerns with their clinician about medications, diagnoses or treatment; - Assisting the child/youth to identify, and effectively respond to or avoid, identified precursors or triggers that maintain or increase functional impairments; and - Assisting the child/youth with the ability to address and reduce the following behaviors, reducing reliance on YST over time: rebellious behavior, early initiation of antisocial behavior (e.g., early initiation of drug use, shoplifting, truancy), attitudes favorable toward drug use (including perceived risks of drug use), antisocial behaviors toward peers, contact with friends who use drugs, gang involvement and intentions to use drugs;
+- Helping the child/youth to develop a network for information and support from others who have been through similar experiences; - Assisting the child/youth to regain the ability to make independent choices and take a proactive role in treatment, including discussing questions or concerns with their clinician about medications, diagnoses or treatment; - Assisting the child/youth to identify, and effectively respond to or avoid, identified precursors or triggers that maintain or increase functional impairments; and - Assisting the child/youth with the ability to address and reduce the following behaviors, reducing reliance on YST over time: rebellious behavior, early initiation of antisocial behavior (e.g., early initiation of drug use, shoplifting, truancy), attitudes favorable toward drug use (including perceived risks of drug use), antisocial behaviors toward peers, contact with friends who use drugs, gang involvement and intentions to use drugs.

-Family Support Organization (FSO)
+Family Support Organization

-Certification by the Office of Behavioral Health (OBH) Coordinated System of Care (CSoC) as a Family Support Organization (FSO), which includes documentation of the following:
+Certification by the OBH-CSoC as a FSO, which includes documentation of the following:

-- A licensed mental health professional (LMHP) shall be available at all times to provide back up, support and/or consultation (See Appendix D); - Arranges for and maintains documentation that all persons, prior to employment, pass drug screen and criminal background checks including fingerprinting through the Louisiana Department of Public Safety, State Police and a search of the U.S. Department of Justice National Sex Offender Registry.
+- A LMHP shall be available at all times to provide back up, support and/or consultation (See Appendix D); - Arranges for and maintains documentation that all persons, prior to employment, pass drug screen and criminal background checks including fingerprinting through the Louisiana Department of Public Safety, State Police and a search of the U.S. Department of Justice National Sex Offender Registry.
 If the results of any criminal background check reveal that the potential employee (or contractor) was convicted of any offenses against a child/youth or an elderly or disabled person, the provider shall not hire and/or shall terminate the employment (or contract) of such individual.
 The provider shall not hire an individual with a record as a sex offender nor permit these individuals to work for the provider as a subcontractor.
 Criminal background checks must be performed as required by R.S.
 40:1203 et seq., and in accordance with R.S.
 15:587 et seq.
-Drug screens and criminal background checks performed over 30 days prior to date of employment will not be accepted as meeting this requirement; - Arranges for and maintains documentation that all persons, prior to employment, are free from Tuberculosis (TB) in a communicable state via skin testing (or chest exam if recommended by physician) to reduce the risk of such infections in recipients and staff.
-Results from testing performed over 30 days prior to date of employment will not be accepted as meeting this requirement; - Establishes and maintains written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use (See Appendix D); - Maintains documentation that all direct care staff, who are required to complete First Aid, cardiopulmonary resuscitation (CPR) and seizure assessment training, complete American Heart Association (AHA) recognized training within ninety

-(90) days of hire, which shall be renewed within a time period recommended by the AHA (See Appendix D);
+Drug screens and criminal background checks performed over 30 days prior to date of employment will not be accepted as meeting this requirement; - Arranges for and maintains documentation that all persons, prior to employment, are free from TB in a communicable state via skin testing (or chest exam if recommended by physician) to reduce the risk of such infections in recipients and staff.
+Results from testing performed over 30 days prior to date of employment will not be accepted as meeting this requirement; - Establishes and maintains written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use (See Appendix D); - Maintains documentation that all direct care staff, who are required to complete First Aid, CPR and seizure assessment training, complete AHA recognized training within 90 days of hire, which shall be renewed within a time period recommended by the AHA (See Appendix D);